-Knowledge Source An authority defined for decisions or business knowledge models, e.g. domain experts responsible for defining or maintaining them, or source documents from which business knowledge models are derived, or sets of test cases with which the decisions must be consistent output value is derived from its input values, e.g. in plain English or using the default expression language FEEL.
+Knowledge Source An authority defined for decisions or business knowledge models, e.g. domain experts responsible for defining or maintaining them, or source documents from which business knowledge models are derived, or sets of test cases with which the decisions must be consistent.

+Literal Expression Text that represents decision logic by describing how an output value is derived from its input values, e.g. in plain English or using the default expression language FEEL.